mreynol5-healthX/web-kore-sdk/README.md

 1. Uncomment amazon polly files 'plugins/aws-sdk-2.668.0.min.js' and 'plugins/kore-aws-polly.js' in index.html
 2. Provide AWS "REGION" and "IDENTITY_POOL_ID" in plugins/kore-aws-polly.js which can be generated from AWS web console by following the instructions here https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-browser.html#getting-started-browser-iam-role
-3. Set chatConfig.ttsInterface in kore-config.js to "awspolly"
-4. Set chatConfig.isTTSEnabled to "true"
+3.In kore-config.js set chatConfig.ttsInterface to "awspolly" and chatConfig.isTTSEnabled to "true"

 # How to implement minified SDK
     node js: